-Helium Neon HeNe lasers (λ=632.8nm) were the first commercial lasers, and they have superior beam qualities (for example in stability, mode, and coherence length).
+Helium Neon HeNe lasers (λ=632.8nm) were the first commercial lasers.
+They have superior beam qualities (for example in stability, mode, and coherence length).
 Since they have been around for decades, they are also reliably durable.
-Traditionally the first light scattering experiments were conducted using various gas lasers and photo multiplier tubes PMTs as detectors.
-The typical quantum efficiency of these PMT detectors was somewhere in the 5-10% range, meaning only 1 out of every 10-20 photons arriving at the light sensitive area would be recorded.
+A typical HeNe laser lifetime reaches up to ~20,000 hours.
+Traditionally, the first light scattering experiments utilized various gas lasers and photo multiplier tubes PMTs as detectors.
+The typical quantum efficiency of these PMT detectors was somewhere in the 5-10% range.
+This means we record only 1 out of every 10-20 photons arriving at the light sensitive area.
 PMTs come in different peak detection efficiencies, so some are better at green than at red wave lengths.

-At the time the first Zetasizer Nano was developed, the combination of HeNe laser and APD detectors was simply the best possible combination.
+At that time, the combination of HeNe laser and APD detectors was simply the best possible combination.
 The design choice has proven

 itself in the number of systems and publications produced citing them since.

 There are also good diode lasers available, with the advantage of more compact size and good energy efficiency.
 Early on, the first higher power models suffered from limited life time and fluctuating intensity output, coupled with inferior beam quality parameters, and relatively high cost compared to gas lasers.
 Many of these issues have now been overcome.
-If diode lasers are needed we do offer them with the green Zetasizer (λ=532nm) and in the microV (λ=830nm) as well as the APS (λ=830nm) systems.
-Historically though the HeNe laser (λ=632.8nm) of the Zetasizer Nano series has been the favored choice.
+If your experiment requires diode lasers we do offer the green Zetasizer (λ=532nm) and the microV (λ=830nm) as well as the APS (λ=830nm) systems.
+Historically though, the HeNe laser (λ=632.8nm) of the Zetasizer Nano series has been the most favored choice.

 - Specification and description of the Zetasizer range